Hanging Fire

 Poetic Devices in “Hanging Fire”

-1. Free Verse: The poem is written in free verse, meaning it does not follow a strict rhyme scheme or meter.
-This allows the language to flow naturally and reflect the speaker’s stream of consciousness.
+• Free Verse: “Hanging Fire” is written in free verse, meaning it does not adhere to a strict rhyme scheme or metrical pattern.
+This allows the language to flow naturally, mimicking the spontaneous, uninhibited nature of the speaker’s thoughts and feelings.
+The absence of a rigid structure enhances the sense of raw honesty.